BabylonJS/Babylon.js/README.md

 **Required Tools:** [Xcode 11](https://developer.apple.com/xcode/) or newer, [Python 3.0](https://www.python.org/) or newer (required by dependencies)

+This has been tested on MacOS Catalina (10.15) and iOS 13.

 For macOS development, CMake by default will generate a Makefile.
 It may be possible to build Babylon Native for macOS using this approach, but at present only the Xcode method is supported.
 To generate an Xcode project using CMake, you must specify the